Last Updated on July 18, 2023 by Angie

-Oakmont Bakery is located at 531 Allegheny Avenue in Oakmont.
+Oakmont Bakery is located at One Sweet Street in Oakmont.

 To round out this list, we head to what is perhaps Pittsburgh's most famous bakery- Prantl's.

-Prantl's has two locations in the city (one in Market Square and one in Shadyside) and is known for a number of conventional baked goods ranging from cookies to whoopie pies.
+Prantl's has several locations in the city and is known for a number of conventional baked goods ranging from cookies to whoopie pies.
 But what they're famous for (and truly win national awards for) is their burnt almond torte.
 This one is a white cake that is covered in icing and topped corner to corner with almonds.

 As I am quite allergic to tree nuts, Jeremy had to wait quite some time for the stars to align to try this one.
-Namely when he made it down to Market Square on a week day during the day without me.
-He said the several year wait was worth it for this sugary and deeply nutty treat.
+He said the several-year wait was worth it for this sugary and deeply nutty treat (although one could argue the cake is almost too sweet, but your preference may vary).
 Unfortunately, it is one I'll never be able to try for myself!

 Have a favorite bakery we haven't visited yet?
 Comment below to let us know about it.
 We'll check it out and add it into this guide on a future visit!

 Pittsburgh Discounts and Promotions